-Help spread the word of the Letters About Literature Contest with these printable bookmarks (PDF).
-These bookmarks act as the perfect reminder for potential particpants and provide a basic overview of how Letters About Literature work
+These printable bookmarks (PDF) act as the perfect reminder for potential participants and provide a basic overview of how Letters About Literature works.

-Letters Letters About Literature 2017-2018 Certificate of Participation in the National Reading and Writing Competition - Fill out and print the form for participants.
-The Library of Congress also has a certificate available here.
+Letters About Literature 2020-2021 Certificate of Participation (PDF) Fill out and print the form for participants.

 The key dates listed on this PDF will help educators remain aware of upcoming contest deadlines, due dates and other timely details.

-This teaching guide provides a step-by-step process for in-class or at home instruction of a Letters About Literature based lesson plan.
-The guide offers an overview of both the reading and writing aspects of the contest and offers promts to engage students prior to putting pen to paper.
+This teaching guide provides a step-by-step process for in-class or at-home instruction.
+The guide offers an overview of the reading and writing aspects of the contest and offers prompts to engage students prior to putting pen to paper.

 HOW TO ENTER:

-READ - Select a fiction or nonfiction book, a poem or play you have read and about which you have strong feelings.
+READ - Select a fiction or nonfiction book, book series, essay, play, poem, short story or speech you have read that you feel strongly about.
 (Sorry, no song lyrics!)
-It might be a book that helped you through a difficult time or it might be a book that simply touched your heart or inspired you.
+It might be a book that helped you through a difficult time, or it might be a book that simply touched your heart or inspired you.

 REFLECT - Think before you write.
 How did this author’s work change you or your view of the world?
-How do you know it did?
 How and why are you different now than you were before you read this work?

-PERSUADE - Write a personal letter to the author, stating how reading his or her work changed you.
-Be personal but also persuasive!
+PERSUADE - Write a personal letter to the author stating how reading his or her work changed you.
+Be personal and persuasive!
 Support your ideas with specific details, including details from the work itself.
-This is not a fan letter but rather a reflection on how an author influenced you.
+This is not a fan letter, but rather a reflection on how an author’s work influenced you.

 Need some tips to get started?
-Not sure how towrite a personal letter?
-Visit Letters About Literature website to read winning letters from past competitions and to access the Letters About Literature Teaching Guide (PDF).
+Not sure how to write a personal letter?
+Click the Letters About Literature page to read winning letters from past contests and to access the Letters About Literature Teaching Guide (PDF).